Cool Patrol: Singles and music videos

 The first single from the album, "Cool Patrol", was released as a single and music video on October 18, 2016, reached No. 1 on the iTunes Comedy chart.
 The video features YouTuber Jacksepticeye.
 "Eating Food in the Shower" was released as a single and music video on February 16, 2017.
 On March 6, 2018, the band released "Orgy for One" as a single and music video.
+The song would be re-recorded for the album release.

 On June 25, 2018, the band released the music video for "Danny Don't You Know", along with the official release date of Cool Patrol, August 17.
 As planned when writing the song, Wolfhard appeared in the video as a younger Danny Sexbang.
 "Danny Don't You Know" became the No. 1 trending video on YouTube when released.
 On September 17, the band performed the song as a musical guest on Conan along with TWRP.

 "Heart Boner" was released as a single on August 2, 2018, along with a music video mixing live action and animation.

 "First Date" was released as an animated music video on August 10, 2018, animated by Simon Macko.
 "Release the Kraken" was also released as an animated music video on November 29, 2018, animated by KLN.

 The music video for "Courtship of the Mermaid" was released on June 24, 2019, featuring cameos from Adam Kovic and Lawrence Sonntag of Funhaus.
 An animated video for "Mansion Party" was released on September 6, 2019, also animated by Simon Macko.